Healing Circles, Part 2

-If you didn't have a chance to read healing circles, Part I, you might want to do that for context.
-As I mentioned in Part I, I'd been invited to participate in two healing circles after my Stage IV Metastatic Breast Cancer (MBC) diagnosis.
+If you didn't have a chance to read healing circles, Part 1, you might want to do that for context.
+As I mentioned in part 1, I'd been invited to participate in two healing circles after my Stage IV Metastatic Breast Cancer (MBC) diagnosis.
 Each one was hosted by very different people with very different backgrounds, so it gave me some different perspectives.

 The first healing circle I participated in was with a group of women all living with MBC who each live very different lives.
 We were extremely diverse in age and background and where we lived in the US.
 Managing all of the different time zones could be a challenge!

 As I adjusted to the value of listening and bearing witness without judgment or fixing, I found that each person had so much to offer.
 Each person, as they shared about struggles, we all dealt with, shared a bit of her heart and soul.

 We each bore witness to each of us working through the problem or issue and arriving at solutions that she shared each time we met.

 And then, we met in person in October of 2021.
 I cannot stress how amazing it was to participate in two healing circles in person.
 Yes, zoom is a wonderful way to connect with people when we have no other choice, but being in person with each of the ladies I'd been getting to know over the previous 10 months was an awe-inspiring and soul-touching event.